Best Mattress of 2023

 VOCs stands for volatile organic compounds and they are called such because they are unstable compounds and chemicals that deteriorate at room temperature.
 They release odors as they break down.
 VOCs are in new cars, furniture, and hundreds of other everyday items.
 Some VOCs are even released by humans and plants as part of their biological processes.

 If it’s a concern for you, look for mattresses made with “low VOCs” or “free of toxic VOCs.”
-Be skeptical of any brand claiming they use no VOCs during production since this is simply unfeasible when it comes to making a memory foam mattress.
-It is possible to cut down on VOCs in the process by replacing some chemicals with plant-based materials instead.
+Be skeptical of any brand claiming they use no VOCs during production since this is simply not the case when it comes to making a memory foam mattress.
+It is only possible to cut down on VOCs in the process by replacing some chemicals with plant-based materials instead.

 Latex is made from natural or synthetic rubber.
 More and more customers are seeing latex mattresses as an alternative to memory foam, particularly those seeking another option for pain relief.